dkz2r/machine-learning-novice-sklearn/learners/setup.md

 ## Packages

-You will need the MatPlotLib, Pandas, Numpy and OpenCV packages.
+You will need the Seaborn, MatPlotLib, Pandas, Numpy and OpenCV packages.

 # Setup